 Let UniAmerica Insurance Protect You And Your Family

-Motorcycle insurance is a type of Automobile insurance and is for people who own/operate a two wheel motor vehicle.
-ATV’s or Snowmobiles can sometimes also be classified under a motorcycle policy.
-All of the same coverage applies except Personal Injury Protection in some states.
+Auto insurance is for people who either own and/or drive a vehicle.
 The automobile policy has multiple different coverages.
 Most commonly coverage falls into four different categories: Liability, Physical Damage, Medical Coverage, and Uninsured Motorist Coverage.

 Nearly all states at a minimum require vehicles driven on the road to carry Liability insurance.
 Liability insurance provides coverage for damage caused to others if you’re at fault in a covered loss; whether you injure them and/or damage their property.
 This insurance can include the services of an attorney to defend you if sued.
 Some policies separate liability coverage into two different parts; Bodily Injury Liability and Property Damage Liability.
 Bodily Injury pays for covered damage if you hurt someone.
 Property damage pays for covered damage if you damage someone’s property.

 Physical Damage provides damage to your covered vehicle if it has a covered loss.
 This coverage is not a requirement by the state but can be required if the vehicle is financed or leased.
 There are four main parts under most policies that you can purchase; Comprehensive, Collision, Rental Reimbursement/Transportation Expenses, and Towing/Roadside Assistance.
 Some policies can even provide new car replacement, loan/lease gap insurance

 - Comprehensive coverage helps pay for covered damage to your vehicle that is not caused by a collision.
 Common comprehensive losses include theft, vandalism, hitting an animal, or storm damage.